CMMS: Definition, Benefits, and How It Works

-These systems aren’t just for large-scale plants.
-Whether you’re running a small facility or managing dozens of locations, a CMMS keeps your data centralized, accessible, and always up to date.
+These systems are not just for large-scale plants.
+Whether you are running a small facility or managing dozens of locations, a CMMS keeps your data centralized, accessible, and always up to date.

 Core Functions of a CMMS System